CS222-UIUC/Team0-ImageBot/README.md

 Compresses a JPEG by the specified rate between 0 and 1, inclusive.
 Image file size decreases as the compression rate goes down.
 Beware that information is lost during compression.
 6. `$edge_detect [url]`
 Converts the image to a black and white image, where edges detected in the original image are colored white.
-7. `$create_gif ["image1_url..."] [cover_image_url]`
-Creates a gif from input images and the cover image.
-If input images have different dimensions, all are resized to the dimension of cover_image.
-8. `$append_gif ["image1_url..."] [gif_url]`
-Appends input images to the given gif.
-If input images have different dimensions, all are resized to the dimension of the gif.
-Appending images can be gifs.
 ### Color Filters
 1. `$grayscale [url]`
 Returns a grayscale version of the given image.